MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

    1. In the **Create virtual network** pane, select **OK**.
    1. Back on the **Enable replication** page, ensure that the **(new) app (10.10.0.0/24)** entry appears in the **Failover subnet** drop-down list.
    1. In the **Storage** section, select the **View/edit storage configuration** link.
-   1. On the **Customize target settings** page, review the resulting configuration but do not make any changes and select **Cancel**.
+   1. On the **Customize target settings** page, review the resulting configuration but don't make any changes and select **Cancel**.
    1. In the **Availability options** section, select the **View/edit availability options** link.
-   1. On the **Availability options** page, note that you have the option of implementing proximity placement groups for target resources but do not make any changes and select **Cancel**.
+   1. On the **Availability options** page you have the option of implementing proximity placement groups for target resources but don't make any changes and select **Cancel**.

    >**Note**: You also have the option of configuring capacity reservation.